Yosodog/game/README.md

     php artisan migrate

-Once that is done, seed the tables by running the following seeders in this order:
+Once that is done, seed the tables by running:

-    php artisan db:seed --class=FlagTableSeeder
-    php artisan db:seed --class=PropertiesSeeder
-    php artisan db:seed --class=BuildingTypesSeeder
+    php artisan db:seed --class=InstallSeeder

 Finally, generate a key for Laravel